-1> if an SSB corresponding to the configured UL grant has the same SSB index as the SSB associated with the TCI state indicated by the UL TCI state ID field, if present, or by the TCI state ID field otherwise, in the LTM Cell Switch Command MAC CE, as specified in clause 5.18.35:
+1> if an SSB corresponding to the configured UL grant has the same SSB index as the SSB provided by or associated with the TCI state indicated by the UL TCI state ID field, if present, or by the TCI state ID field otherwise, in the LTM Cell Switch Command MAC CE, as specified in clause 21.1 in TS 38.213 [6]:

 2> select the SSB associated with the TCI state indicated by LTM Cell Switch Command MAC CE.

-2> indicate the SSB index to the lower layer;

-2> consider this configured uplink grant as valid.

 1> else:

 2> consider this configured uplink grant as not valid.